ayushh09/opstreeTask/Lab 1: Understanding Bicep Deployments/Solution/Readme.md

 - **Code Simplicity:**
   - The Bicep code is intentionally not parameterized or variablized for simplicity in this introductory lab.

-- **Exploration Encouraged:**
-  - Encourage participants to explore the Azure Portal to view the deployed resources and gain hands-on experience.

 - **Customization:**
   - Feel free to adjust the file names, resource names, and additional settings based on your preferences or the specific learning objectives of the lab.